Cuauhtemoctzin/BMARD/README.md

 ## Code

-The structure of the code is clasiffied in several folders, for higher details consult the Reproduce_instructions.docx guide and BMARD_simuations_data_dictionary.txt file in the README folder.
+The structure of the code is clasiffied in several folders, for higher details consult the Reproduce_instructions.docx guide and BMARD_simuations_data_dictionary.txt file in the Guides folder.

 ### BASHcode_HPCclusters
 Auxiliary codes and technical specifications for running BMARD on HPC clusters managed by SLURM